Urban decay: Aspects and causes

-Since the 1970s and 1980s, urban decay has been a phenomenon associated with some Western cities, especially in North America and parts of Europe.
-Cities have experienced population flights to the suburbs and exurb commuter towns; often in the form of white flight.
-Another characteristic of urban decay is blight - the visual, psychological, and physical effects of living among empty lots, buildings, and condemned houses.
+Since the 1970s and 1980s, urban decay has been a phenomenon associated with some Western cities, metropolitan areas, and megalopolis's, especially in North America and parts of Europe.
+Cities have experienced population flights to the suburbs, exurbs, commuter towns, villages, hamlets, rural areas and outposts; often in the form of white flight.
+Another characteristic of urban decay is blight – the visual, psychological, and physical effects of living among empty lots, buildings, and condemned houses.

-Urban decay has no single cause.
-It results from combinations of inter-related socio-economic conditions, including the city's urban planning decisions, the poverty of the local populace, the construction of freeways and railroad lines that bypass or run through the area, depopulation by suburbanization of peripheral lands, real estate neighborhood redlining, and immigration restrictions.
+Urban decay is often the result of interrelated socioeconomic issues, including urban planning decisions, economic deprivation of the local populace, the construction of freeways and railroad lines that bypass or run through the area, depopulation by suburbanization of peripheral lands, real estate neighborhood redlining, and immigration restrictions.